 WeChat is a super-app, similar to Whatsapp.
 It has 1,08 billion active users every month, more than 1,5 million active brands, more than 17 million official accounts, and it is used for 86% by people 18-40 years old.

-People use Wechat to pay, to book a holiday, to buy things, create “moments”, send messages (private or chat groups, texting or vocal messages), use the Kol-programs (e-commerce, games, augmented reality).
+People use Wechat to pay, book a holiday, buy things, create “moments”, send messages (private or chat groups, text or vocal messages), use the Kol-programs (e-commerce, games, augmented reality).

 Foreign Banks in China Need a Wechat Official Account